 What is the G.I.F.T.4.S. program goals?

 To provide students and their families with fundamental skills and tools to achieve their personal and professional objectives.
-The Michael Finley Foundation (TMFF) will focus on implementing the 4-week G.I.F.T.4.S. program at no cost to its participants.
-The program will begin with approximately fifteen to twenty-five 3rd grade students and their families.
+The Michael Finley Foundation (TMFF) will focus on implementing the 3-week G.I.F.T.4.S. program at no cost to its participants.
+The program began in 2017 with approximately eighteen students and their families.

 Each participant upon graduation from high school will receive either a scholarship for a continuing education program of their choice or start up money towards their choice of career.